Heart Attack ECG vs Normal: Detailed Information

 This article will delve into the key differences between a heart attack ECG and a normal ECG.
 We will explore the characteristic signs and patterns of a heart attack on an ECG and the factors that can affect the accuracy of the reading.
 By understanding these differences, individuals can better appreciate the importance of ECGs in diagnosing heart conditions and seek medical attention if they experience any heart attack symptoms.

-What Is A Normal ECG?
+What is a Normal ECG?

 A normal ECG, or electrocardiogram, reflects the heart's electrical activity, showing a consistent heartbeat without abnormalities.
 It features characteristic components such as the P wave, PR interval, QRS complex, ST segment, T wave, and QT interval, which indicate proper heart function.